 Only one and a half hours from Perth, Dwellingup is a popular destination for weekends and day trips.
 Surrounded by forest and with the Murray River close by, the town offers a number of attractions including delightful orchards, an old fashioned pub (with an interesting history), an award winning cidery, adventure activities, equipment hire and a recently completed skate park and pump track.
-It's also home to the Hotham Valley Railway, a steam train which is a novel way to be dropped off for an 8km walk back to town on the Bibbulmun Track.
+It's also home to the Hotham Valley Railway, a steam train which provides a novel way to be dropped off for an 8km walk back to town on the Bibbulmun Track.

 The world-class Forest Discovery Centre is located approximately 1km North of the Visitor Centre and offers a unique look at the areas forest heritage including an 11 metre forest canopy viewing platform and series of walkways.
 It also houses the School of Wood.